Carleton Stone

 Carleton Stone is a Canadian singer-songwriter based in Cape Breton, Nova Scotia.
-After recording three albums as a solo artist, Stone joined forces in 2015 with musicians Dylan Guthro and Breagh Mackinnon to form the pop band Port Cities.
+After recording three albums as a solo artist, Stone joined forces in 2015 with musicians Dylan Guthro and Breagh Mackinnon to form the pop band Port Cities before returning to solo releases.

 Life and career

 Stone was born in Sydney, Nova Scotia.
 He had a musical family and grew up listening to Bruce Springsteen, Ryan Adams, and Bob Dylan, among others.

 He began his professional musical life fronting a band, and self-produced the group's debut album, entitled Carleton Stone Drives the Big Wheel, which was released in 2009.
 In 2011, he became a solo artist, releasing the eponymous Carleton Stone, produced by Hawksley Workman.

 Stone's third album, Draws Blood, was co-produced by Jason Collett, of Broken Social Scene, and Howie Beck.
 It was released in 2014 and was dedicated to his friend and mentor Jay Smith, a well-known Canadian musician, who took his own life in 2013 after struggling with addiction and depression.

 In 2015, Stone joined fellow singer-songwriters Dylan Guthro and Breagh Mackinnon to form the band Port Cities.
 Port Cities makes singer/songwriter-style pop music and takes advantage of all three voices with extensive use of vocal harmonies.